fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 </div>
 ```

-We’ve added an input for your user to type in the name for their cell, along with a button to submit that input.
-Next, we’ll add a helper function createCell in helpers.js to add the key to a project’s data table.
+We've added an input for your user to type in the name for their cell, along with a button to submit that input.
+Next, we'll add a helper function createCell in helpers.js to add the key to a project's data table.

 ```js
 /**